Drblessing/notes/README.md

 # Notes

 Notes from the wild wild west of technology!
-Yee haw
+Yee hawasdf a
 ## Setup

 | Category             | Name                                     |